Last Updated: 02/14/19

 ___Study Abroad: You are required to completely fill out Part 3 of 3: Program and Course Approval of the Study Abroad Contract and make an appointment with Dr. Taryn Bayles for approval before going abroad.
 Course descriptions must accompany this form.
 A copy of all information collected along with the fully executed and signed Program and Course Approval Form must be given to the Academic Administrator for inclusion in your file.
 Any changes in classes taken once you are abroad must be reported and approved by Dr. Bayles.
 Once you return, you must request your transcript in order to get credit for the study abroad classes.

 ___ Final report on independent study classes and/or co-op report were filed in the main office.
-All students who have completed one or more CHE 1097 research courses must compete and present a poster on their work at least one time prior to graduation to receive credit for CHE 1097.
-This assignment also involves research or a task associated with an industry while on Co Op or an internship.
-Cash awards will be given to top presenters at the annual OXE/CHE Departmental Research Day which is held annually each fall or spring.
+All students who have completed one or more CHE 1097 research courses must present a poster on their work at an approved conference or event at least one time prior to graduation.